jsdelivr/globalping/INFRASTRUCTURE.md

 ### DNS for *.globalping.io

-- Hosted with Cloudflare without any CDN functionality
+- Hosted with Hetzner DNS
 - Free plan